-You’re smart.
 You pick up things on the computer that elude me even though I’ve been fooling around with them since the mid-nineties.
 You breeze through a book faster than most adults I know, and you pick up on the things going on around you even when no one has explained them to you.
 One of the biggest signs of intelligence is a quick wit, and you know how hard you’ve made us laugh with some of the things you’ve said.
-You are one of the brightest kids I’ve ever known, myself included.
+You are one of the brightest kids I’ve ever known.

-You’re creative – your Youtube videos are beyond even what I can do.
+Your Youtube videos are beyond even what I can do.
 Your drawings and your eye for colour, your personal style and the way you do your makeup.
-It’s all a sign that you not only have great taste, but you’ll be a trendsetter one day, if you’re not already.
+It’s all a sign that you not only have great taste, but you’ll be a trendsetter one day if you’re not already.

 You’re gentle.
 You’re funny.
 You’re fun.
 You’re adventurous and you’re so great with your little brother.
-You don’t see the differences in people: skin colour, sexuality, gender, nationality.
-You just see everyone as people.
+You don’t judge the differences in people: skin colour, sexuality, gender, nationality.
+You just see everyone as equal.